-I would like to acknowledge the territory of Anishinaabe for the Six Nations on which we are residing, gathering, farming, and working.
+I would like to acknowledge the people of the Six Nations who's original land we are residing, gathering, farming, and working on.

 This acknowledgement of the land is important to me as a settler because I grew up thinking that land purchased under a capitalistic system only known to settlers, gave us the right to claim it.
 As a white farmer it is also important to understand that we were taught the ways of this land and it’s agriculture from the indigenous ancestors of this land.